-ASVAB TEST -Wednesday, September 20--The Armed Service Vocational Aptitude Battery test will be administered by the military and is voluntary.
+ASVAB--Wednesday, September 22--The Armed Service Vocational Aptitude Battery test will be administered by the military and is voluntary.
 This test is used to help predict an individual's expected performance in future education or training.
 It assesses ability and interests, which provide a basis for matching abilities to occupations.
 This test is very helpful for those individuals who are unsure of their plans after high school and need some insight as to their interests and strengths.
 Individuals who are thinking of entering the military or technical schools are especially encouraged to take this test.
 The test takes approximately 2 1/2 hours and is free.
-See Miss Mulder ASAP if you want to take this test.
+See Miss Mulder by Friday, Sept 17 if you want to take this test.

-CAREER DAY--Monday, October 9th--We will leave here at 8:30 and return around 1:30pm.
+CAREER DAY--Monday, October 4--We will leave here at 8:30 and return around 1:30pm.
 We will stop at a fast food place in Sheldon for lunch (at individual student's expense) or you may bring a sack lunch.
 This day is beneficial in assisting you with career opportunities.
 A variety of individuals in each profession will be available to share what it is like in their career.
 Students are encouraged to ask questions.
 You are required to attend all sessions and visit with the various colleges.
-Field trip permission slips must be turned in to the counselor's office by Tuesday, October 3.
+Field trip permission slips must be turned in to the counselor's office by Wed, Sept 29.

-PSEO CLASSES - There will be 1 PSEO night class offered this spring through NCC in Sheldon.
-The course offered will be Speech on Monday evenings from 6:30pm-9:30pm.
-This course is a college level course and is free of charge to high school juniors and seniors provided students receive a grade of C or above in the class.
+COLLEGE LEVEL CLASSES - NCC classes are college level course and is free of charge to high school juniors and seniors, provided students receive a grade of C or above in the class.
 Students receive dual credit for these courses, meaning they will receive both high school credit and college credit from NCC.
-See Miss Mulder by the middle of November if you are interested in registering for this class or any NCC college level online course.
+See Miss Mulder by the middle of November if you are interested in registering for 2nd semester NCC college level online courses.
 Students with a cumulative GPA above 3.0 are eligible for these classes.

 ACT--The ACT Test is for any student planning on attending any post secondary school, (ex. vocational, technical, or 4 yr college).
 The ACT is offered at various times during the year, check the dates posted outside the counselor's office.
-Registration forms and practice tests are available in the counselor's office.
-Students can also register and find practice test questions at www.actstudent.org.
-I encourage students to take the ACT twice--once in the spring of their junior year and again in October of their senior year.
+Practice tests are available in the counselor's office.
+Go to www.act.org to register.
+I encourage students to take the ACT twice- -once in the spring of their junior year and again in October of their senior year.
 Things to remember for the ACT:

 When you register you will need to upload a picture of yourself for identification purposes the day of the test (this is new this year).